List of NCAA schools with the most NCAA Division I championships: NCAA Division I Team Championships

-† Co-ed sports include fencing (since 1990), rifle, and skiing (since 1983).
-Fencing championships before 1990 and skiing championships before 1983 were awarded as men's or women's championships and are counted here as such.
+† Co-ed sports include fencing (from 1990 to 2025), rifle, and skiing (since 1983).
+Fencing championships before 1990 and after 2025, as well as skiing championships before 1983, were awarded as men's or women's championships and are counted here as such.

 Combined NCAA Division I Team and Individual Championships

 The following table lists the top twelve NCAA schools with the most combined NCAA Division I Team and Individual Championships.